 Interestingly, waves move energy, not water.
 The water is, in fact, moving, but only in a circular motion.
 The water particles work as rollers in a conveyor belt, as they rotate they move the “belt” on the top forward, but the water particles themselves do not go forward in the process.
 This circular motion makes it much easier for us to swim underneath the wave, below the rotation, rather than diving through the center of the wave.

 As these waves move closer to our shore, the drag on the bottom of the wave becomes stronger causing the upper part of the wave to tilt forward.
 Once the bottom gets shallow enough, the wave tilts enough that it curls over and breaks.It’s important to remember that as these waves get larger, they get more powerful so always consider your ability when going into the water.
-Stay tuned for our next Understanding The Ocean article and if you have anything to add, let us know in the comments below.
+Check out our next Understanding The Ocean articles on tides and and currents.